arnavgautam/TreeHacks2015/HOLs/HOL-FederatedAuthWebRole/HOL.md

 <a name="HOLTitle"></a>
-# Federated Authentication in a Windows Azure Cloud Service #
+# Federated Authentication in a Microsoft Azure Cloud Service #

 ---

 <a name="Overview"></a>
 ## Overview ##

-This hands-on lab provides step-by-step guides for hosting in Windows Azure a Cloud Service accepting identities from an external identity provider: with the authentication functions being performed by an external identity provider, you are now free to focus on the business function of your application instead of worrying of low level details.
+This hands-on lab provides step-by-step guides for hosting in Microsoft Azure a Cloud Service accepting identities from an external identity provider: with the authentication functions being performed by an external identity provider, you are now free to focus on the business function of your application instead of worrying of low level details.
 As you will learn while you go through the lab, this is easily accomplished by taking advantage of Windows Identity Foundation (WIF) for enhancing your services.

 The text gives very concrete indications, and it is optimized for minimizing the number of steps that are necessary for getting up and running with the minimal scenario.
 We will occasionally add notes in the text to explain choices rationales and indicate alternatives for the reader who is interested in understanding how the solution works or wants to explore more advanced scenarios: if all you are interested in is getting the basic scenario up and running, you can safely skip those notes as you follow the lab instructions.

 <a name="essentialintro1"></a>
-### Essential Introduction to Windows Identity Foundation for Windows Azure developers ###
+### Essential Introduction to Windows Identity Foundation for Microsoft Azure developers ###

 Windows® Identity Foundation (WIF) is a developer framework which enhances the .NET Framework with advanced identity capabilities.
 Based on the concept of Claims Based access, WIF offers a series of classes that, while integrating seamlessly with the traditional .NET identity object model, gives developers control over every aspect of authentication, authorization and identity-driven application behavior.
 WIF point & click tooling and tight Visual Studio integration make very easy to externalize authentication to a federated partner, so that a developer can configure an ASP.NET application or a WCF service to rely on external entities for identity management.
 WIF allows application access using open protocols and standards, while hiding the complexity of the security plumbing behind a handy programming model.
 WIF will work with applications written with the .NET Framework 3.5 SP2 or higher.

 You can find further information at <http://www.microsoft.com/wif>.

 <a name="essentialintro2"></a>
-### Essential Introduction to Windows Azure for Windows Identity Foundation developers  ###
+### Essential Introduction to Microsoft Azure for Windows Identity Foundation developers  ###

 Windows® Azure is a cloud services operating system that serves as the development, service hosting and service management environment of either consumer Web or enterprise scenarios.
-Windows Azure provides developers with on-demand compute and storage to host, scale, and manages Web applications on the Internet through Microsoft® data centers.
+Microsoft Azure provides developers with on-demand compute and storage to host, scale, and manages Web applications on the Internet through Microsoft® data centers.

-Windows Azure offers a set of Visual Studio templates that can be used to develop ASP.NET applications or worker services destined to be deployed in the cloud.
-The Windows Azure Tool for Visual Studio includes the Windows Azure compute emulator, a hosting environment that can be used for local simulation of execution in the fabric.
-The Windows Azure compute emulator gives you the chance to experiment with multiple concurrent instances and other cloud features without the need to be online, while still being able to use your familiar debugging and development tools.
+Microsoft Azure offers a set of Visual Studio templates that can be used to develop ASP.NET applications or worker services destined to be deployed in the cloud.
+The Microsoft Azure Tool for Visual Studio includes the Microsoft Azure compute emulator, a hosting environment that can be used for local simulation of execution in the fabric.
+The Microsoft Azure compute emulator gives you the chance to experiment with multiple concurrent instances and other cloud features without the need to be online, while still being able to use your familiar debugging and development tools.

-Windows Azure applications can be packaged via Visual Studio or command-line tooling, and then deployed in the cloud via the [Windows Azure management portal] (https://manage.windowsazure.com/).
+Microsoft Azure applications can be packaged via Visual Studio or command-line tooling, and then deployed in the cloud via the [Microsoft Azure management portal] (https://manage.windowsazure.com/).

 You can find further information at <http://www.windowsazure.com> in order to able to deploy your project.